requests/requests-oauthlib/docs/oauth2_workflow.rst

 1. User authorization through redirection.
 First we will create an authorization url from the base URL given by the provider and the credentials previously obtained.
-In addition most providers will request that you ask for access to a certain scope, in this example we will ask Google for access to the email address of the user and the users profile.
+In addition most providers will request that you ask for access to a certain scope.
+In this example we will ask Google for access to the email address of the user and the users profile.